root676/G08_python_for_geosciences/README.md

 # Aufgabe

 The following is required when handing in the exercise:
- A short (1-3) pages report explaining what the program is doing, its structure and how the functions and/or modules work together.
-Somebody reading this document should nd it easy to start reading the source code.
+* A short (1-3) pages report explaining what the program is doing, its structure and how the functions and/or modules work together.
+Somebody reading this document should find it easy to start reading the source code.
 No source code in this document.
-This can also be a simple README text le.
+This can also be a simple README text

- Documented python source code.
+* Documented python source code.
   After I had a chance to look at the source code I will make appointments with each group to have a short (10-15 min) talk about the exercise.
 Hand in of the exercise will be handled in TUWEL.

 # Report